tredoe/wizard/README.md

 Proprietary software linking: Allowed.
 Distribution with code under another license: Allowed.
 Redistributing of the code with changes: Allowed.
-Compatible with GNU GPL: Yes.
+Compatible with GNU GPL: Yes, with version 3 of the GPL.

 #### MPL 2.0